 If you are new to role-play, it is encouraged that you read the following documents:

 he First Regiment is made up of several sub-organizations, or Divisions that encompass the major role-playing themes found within the Kingdom of Stormwind.
 Whether your character is a rogue, knight, priest or wizard, we hope to provide a unique niche where you can have fun and fulfilling role-play in which your character's skills are utilized to their fullest.

 A link to these divisions is listed below with internal links to further information:

 Some divisions and orders have special requirements that must be met before your character can join.
-If you have any questions or suggestions regarding the guild's divisions or roles, contact the guildmaster with a Website Message.
+If you have any questions or suggestions regarding the guild's divisions or roles, contact the guildmaster either in-game or with a Website Message.

 A link to the present ranks in the guild is provided below:

 Officer positions above the rank of Sergeant are limited and dependent on the current needs of the guild.
 Even if a Sergeant meets all the above requirements, he or she may not be promoted until the officer corps decides there is an available slot or need for another officer.